Fitting finale: Dodgers win title, lose Turner to COVID-19

 They started the party without Justin Turner, too, after their red-headed star received a positive COVID-19 test in the middle of their clinching victory.

-The 35-year-old Turner, a staple in the Dodgers' lineup for seven of their eight consecutive NL West titles, returned to the field with his wife about an hour after the game and took photos with the World Series trophy.
-He got a hug from longtime teammate Clayton Kershaw and sat front-and-center for a team photo.
+He returned to the field about an hour after the game, hugging longtime teammate Clayton Kershaw and sitting front-and-center for a team photo next to manager Dave Roberts with his mask pulled down under his bushy beard.

-“Thanks to everyone reaching out!,” Turner said on Twitter moments earlier.
+“Thanks to everyone reaching out!,” Turner said on Twitter.
 “I feel great, no symptoms at all.
 Just experienced every emotion you can possibly imagine.
 Can’t believe I couldn’t be out there to celebrate with my guys!
 So proud of this team & unbelievably happy for the City of LA.”

+MLB insulated postseason teams in neutral-site bubbles after traveling them across the country during a shortened 60-game season.
+Turner was the first player since the playoffs began to be flagged for the coronavirus.

+The 35-year-old Turner has been a staple in the Dodgers’ lineup for seven of their eight consecutive NL West titles.
 A late-blooming slugger who helped reshape the game by succeeding with an upper-cut swing, Turner is LA’s career leader with 12 postseason home runs, including a pair in this Series, in which he hit .364 and also played stellar defense.

-MLB insulated postseason teams in neutral-site bubbles after traveling them across the country during a shortened 60-game season.
-Turner was the first player since the playoffs began to be flagged.
+“It's gut-wrenching,” World Series MVP Corey Seager said.
+“If I could switch places with him right now, I would.
+That's just not right.”

 Commissioner Rob Manfred confirmed Turner's positive test moments after presenting the World Series trophy to Los Angeles — a jarring reminder of all that's been different in this season where the perennially favored Dodgers finally broke through.